k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 The **Reference by LLM** plugin uses an LLM to identify foreign key relationships between pairs of datasets and create corresponding *refersTo* relations in the Catalog schema.
 Unlike name- or data-comparison plugins, this plugin reasons semantically: it sends each dataset pair's field names, data types, and sample values to the LLM and asks whether a parent-child relationship exists.
 This makes it effective in cases where field names are not self-explanatory and no physical foreign key constraints are defined in the source.

 For every unique pair of datasets in the schema, the plugin builds a prompt containing both datasets' field names, source data types, and up to `sampleSize` actual data values per field, and submits it to the LLM for analysis.
 The plugin processes each unique dataset pair exactly once (i.e., datasets *A–B* and *B–A* are treated as the same pair).
 If the LLM identifies a relationship, it returns which dataset is the parent and which is the child, along with the specific fields that form the logical foreign key.
+The rule does not check whether the fields are PK or non-PK.

 The relation is created with a score of **0.9**.